foliant-docs/foliantcontrib.confluence/README.md

 `toc`
 :   Set to `true` to add a table of contents to the beginning of the document.
 Default: `false`

+`nohead`
+:   If set to `true`, first title will be removed from the page.
+Use it if you are experiencing duplicate titles.
+Default: `false`

 `restore_comments`
 :   Attempt to restore inline comments near the same places after updating the page.
 Default: `true`